 Unlike dentures, dental bridges are not removable devices.

-Our dental bridges dentists at Country Dental uses three main types of dental bridges:
+Our dental bridge dentist at Country Dental uses three main types of bridges:

 Traditional Dental Bridge